Pilipo Miriye

-Miriye also planted churches in Nigeria and taught in the college for a three-year period.
+Miriye also planted churches in Nigeria and taught in the college for a three-year period before returning to PNG and serving as foreign missions secretary for the PNG Bible Church.
 His wife Glopa and five children, Wesley, Rueben, Flexon, Daisy and Rex were also there with him.
 Miriye holds a BRE in Education from God's Bible School and College, USA and an MA in Education from Azusa Pacific University.

 Currently, Miriye serves as the Missions Director for Papua New Guinea Bible Church.
 Miriye also lectures at Pacific Bible College and is the Campus Pastor.

+In 2024, Miriye’s son, Wesley Miriye, is also working for the PNG Bible Church.